 Postdoctoral Research

-UmArts is recruiting an exciting new team of interdisciplinary postdoctoral researchers, along with artists in residence and research fellows.
+UmArts is supports a rolling program of interdisciplinary postdoctoral research, along with artists in residence and research fellows.
 The postdocs are a central part of the UmArts research environment developing new art, architecture, design, music and maker craft practices that generate a critical and creative discourse within the public realm.

 Daniel Shanken, Cascades v1, Koo Ming Kown Exhibition Gallery, Hong Kong 2022